Search sheldonbrown.com and sheldonbrown.org

 Good file technique requires lifting the file off of the work for each back stroke.
 You should also use a file cleaning card, a special brush with very short steel bristles.
 After every few strokes of the file, clean the file with the file card to prevent a buildup of chips in file teeth.

-To reassemble, the cotters must be hammered in just as they were hammered out.
-If you try to tighten them just by tightening the nuts, you will not be able to get the cotters tight enough and you may strip the threads.
+To reassemble, the cotters must be hammered in just as they were hammered out -- though you should not have to use as heavy hammer blows..
+If you try to tighten the cottersjust by tightening the nuts, you will not be able to get the cotters tight enough and you may strip the threads.
+Grease the cotters -- both the part that fits into the crank, and the threads.
 The cotters should be hammered, then the nut snugged down, then hammered a bit more, the nut tightened a little more and so on, until further hammering does not produce any more slack to tighten the nut.
 After 50 miles or so of riding, you should give the cotters a couple of taps and tighten the nuts again.
 After that they should be secure.

 |Articles by Sheldon Brown and others|